NomNomNarang/Pneumonia_Detection/README.md

 <div align="center">

 <img src="modelarch.png" width="800"/>
-       The model dynamically decides how much to rely on each feature type.
+<p> The model dynamically decides how much to rely on each feature type. </p>
 </div>